 Mr McAnuff-Jones is Vice President of The Human Resource Management Association of Jamaica and formerly served as executive chair of the Jamaica Institute of Financial Services.
 Among other public sector service, he also serves as a Director on the board of the Nature Preservation Foundation/Hope Botanical Gardens, and is Deputy Chairman of the University of Technology (UTech) council.

 Mr McAnuff-Jones completed undergraduate studies in Banking and Finance at CAST (now University of Technology) and also holds the MSc in Social Sciences/Human Resources from the University of Leicester and the MBA (Distinction) from the University of Wales/Manchester Business School.
-He holds professional designations in Banking, Corporate Secretarial practice, and Human Resources, with associateship in the Institute of Chartered Secretaries and Administrators, the Chartered Institute of Bankers, and designated as an international Senior Professional in Human Resources by the Human Resource Certification Institute.
+He holds professional designations in Banking, Corporate Secretarial practice, and Human Resources, with associateship in the then Institute of Chartered Secretaries and Administrators, then London Institute of Bankers, and designated as an international Senior Professional in Human Resources by the Human Resource Certification Institute.